juhanikataja/blogtest/_posts/core-concepts.md

 *Hold on*!
 What is this imagestream object?

-### Excursion to ImageStream objects
+***Excursion to ImageStream objects***

-ImageStreams simplify image names and gets triggered by a BuildConfig if new images are being uploaded to the registry.
+ImageStreams simplify image names and get triggered by a BuildConfig if new images are being uploaded to the registry.
 In the case where a new image is uploaded, it can trigger its listeners to act.
 In the case of our DeploymentConfig, action would be to do a rolling update for the pods that it is meant to deploy.

-A simple ImageStream object looks like this
+A simple ImageStream object looks like this:

 *`imagestream.yaml`*
 ```yaml